zhan2209/Algorithm/Leetcode Easy/Keyboard Row.md

 ```

-## Things need
+## Background information
 * #### C++
   * unordered_set<>
     * Unordered sets are containers that store unique elements in no particular order, and which allow for fast retrieval of individual elements based on their value.
   * tolower(c)
     * set all the char in current string c to lower case

 # Code
 * #### C++